Category 2 water authorities

-This information will help Category 2 authorities meet their obligations under the Water Act, the Financial Accountability Act 2009, the Financial and Performance Management Standard 2019 and the Water Supply (Safety and Reliability) Act 2008.
+Category 2 authorities have obligations under the Water Act 2000, the Financial Accountability Act 2009, the Financial and Performance Management Standard 2019 and the Water Supply (Safety and Reliability) Act 2008.

-Authorities should also refer to other sections of this guide for information about the other requirements they must meet as service providers.
+Category 2 authorities should also refer to other sections of this guide for information about the requirements they must meet as service providers.

 Board appointments